nwesem/facenet_cpp_tensorflow/README.md

 ./face_recognition ../imgs/
 ```

+## Documentation
+Check [Doxygen documentation](./docs/html/index.html) for more info about the project.

 ## Stats
 Running with **~18fps** on Intel i7 7700HQ processor and NVIDIA GeForce
 GTX 1050 using OpenCV's HaarCascadeClassifier for face detection, with a